Frequently Asked Questions

 If you buy an electronics kit through the website the processor will have been flashed already with the latest version of the firmware.
 When first started and configured with a working WiFi the device will check-in on the cloud server to see if there is a later version of the firmware.
 If so, it will automatically update itself to the latest version.

-If you want to make a lot of BuzzCoppers we encourage you to become a ‘supplier’, which will give you privileged access to monitor/manage all the BuzzCoppers you have made for your members and to get bottle caps and other items at cost.
+If you want to make a lot of BuzzCoppers we encourage you to become an Assembler (to minimise costs) and a Distributor to your club members for their own personal Buzzcoppers.
+You can also buy Buzzcoppers for your club, which will give you privileged access to monitor/manage all the BuzzCoppers you have made for your members and to get bottle caps and other items at the maximum discount.
 You will also become part of the BuzzCopper movement and play a part in shaping the product in future.

 Great.
+Assemblers help to put the parts together.
 Ideally you need to find a few like-minded people to work with.
 Between you, you will need at least one 3D printer and someone with soldering skills to do the final assembly of sockets onto the PCB (10 soldered joints).
 You may like to learn how to flash the BuzzCopper firmware onto new PCBs or devices can be supplied to you already flashed.
-Finally, you will be the first line of support for the devices you have supplied.
-Once you have registered as a supplier you will be able to monitor all the devices that you registered and distributed to owners.
+Distributors distribute the parts and also the assembled Buzzcoppers to the end users.
+Distributors can also be Assemblers - they do both - and this seems to be the preferred model for volunteer organisations.
+If you are a Distributor, you will be the first line of support for the devices you have supplied.
+Once you have registered as a distributor you will be able to monitor all the devices that you registered and distributed to owners.
 There is a support ticketing system for handling any issues that arise and you can escalate them if you encounter problems you can't address

-We are happy to supply parts to commercial organisations who want to make BuzzCopper commercially on a non-exclusive basis as a ‘supplier’ (see above).
-BuzzCopper will continue to be offered for sale through the BuzzCopper website which will limit the profit that can be made but we have no objection to devices being sold at different prices to those on the website.
-BuzzCopper is a registered Trademark but we will grant commercial organisations the right to use our trademark (TBD legal advice needed here).
+We can supply parts and services to commercial organisations who want to offer BuzzCopper commercially on a non-exclusive basis as an Assembler or Distributor or both, but as a Channel Partner.
+BuzzCopper will continue to be offered for sale through the BuzzCopper website which will limit the profit that can be made but we have no objection to devices being sold at different prices to those on the website, but a Channel Partner must enter into a Channel Partner agreement so that the end customer is fully supported and their legal rights with regards to data are protected.
+BuzzCopper is a registered Trademark but we will license the right to use our trademark to Channel Partners.
+If you are interested in becoming a Channel Partner, please contact Buzzcopper.

 Initially, we encourage you to use our plastics design and to make suggestions for improvements that can be applied for the benefit of everyone.
 However, we have no objection to variant designs being tried out and will make the design files available on request.

-Ultimately, the design for the PCB will be made available through Open Source however we are reluctant to do this until we have established the BuzzCopper product and the trading company that sells it.
+Ultimately, the design for the PCB will be made available through Open Source however we don't plan to do this until Buzzcopper is operating successfully at scale.
 Once we have achieved volume production it is unlikely that anyone will be able to make the PCBs cheaper than we can.
-However, if you are in another country and want large quantities it may be cheaper and quicker for you to order them directly from our PCBA supplier.
+However, if you are in another country and want large quantities it may be cheaper and quicker for you to order them directly from our PCB supplier.
 Please get in touch in that case.

 We will be making the source code for the device firmware available as Open Source in due course so that people can produce their own devices for other purposes.
-As the device needs to hold WiFi credentials for local WiFi networks we need to ensure that these are adequately protected in case a Buzzcopper is stolen.
-Similarly, we need to guard against malicious updates that attempt to upload inappropriate content to our cloud server.
-The code that does this will not be shared in the Open Source repository hence you will not be able to fork a change to the open BuzzCopper firmware and have your modified device communicate to our cloud server.
+Our cloud servers are configured to interoperate only with versions of the code built and released by us, hence you will not be able to fork a change to the open BuzzCopper firmware and have your modified device communicate to our cloud server.
 If you want to contribute ideas you can raise an issue against the open source and we will be pleased to consider it.

 We will not sell your personal data.
 We need you to create an account on the Buzzcopper cloud website so that you can manage your device(s) easily and securely.
-If you have any concerns you can use a newly created email address and fake personal details.
+If you have any concerns you can use an email address and other details, created solely for this site.

 Your device will upload any sightings to the buzzcopper cloud website.
 It is up to you whether it goes anywhere else.
 We strongly encourage you to forward a positive email alert on to NBU (the National Bee Unit) via [email protected] who will deal with nest location and destruction.
-If you wish to also pass your sighting to a mapping website that is also your decision.
-In time there may be scientific value in the aggregation of sighting data we have collected and we reserve the right to pass on images and metadata (but not personal data) to accredited academic researchers.
-Device owners will be given due warning if this is under consideration and we will remove your data.
+In the future, if you wish to pass your sighting to a certified mapping website that is also your decision.
+In time there may be scientific value in the analysis of aggregated sighting data that we have collected and we reserve the right to pass on images and metadata (but not personal data) to accredited government organisations and academic researchers, if it is in the national interest.
+Device owners will be given due warning if this is under consideration and we will remove your personal data if you do not wish it to be included.

 Don't.
 Don't even think of it.
 Asian Hornets are extremely aggressive when they sense their nest is under attack.
 Several people have died from multiple Asian Hornet stings.
 A beekeeper's suit is not thick enough to stop a sting and they squirt an irritant into an attacker's face.
-The National Bee Unit is equipped with proper protective equipment and the knowledge to use it.
-They will destroy a nest and recover it for scientific analysis which assists in managing the spread in subsequent years.
+The National Bee Unit is equipped with proper personal protection.
+The NBU is the only organisation in UK that is licensed to destroy Asian Hornets and have the capabilities to so safely.

 At present we are focusing on Asian Hornets.
 However, the core design would accommodate detecting other insects.
 The on-device AI model only recognizes Asian Hornets, European Hornets, wasps and a few other species.
 It could easily be replaced with an AI model trained on other species.
 We recognize that changes will be required to use BuzzCopper in other areas of the world where it needs to discriminate against a different range of native species.